squix78/json-streaming-parser/README.md

  * startArray()
  * startObject()

-In your implementation of these methods you will have to write problem specific code to find the proper
+In your implementation of these methods you will have to write problem specific code to find the parts of the document that you are interested in.
+Please see the example to understand what that means.
+In the example the ExampleListener implements the event methods declared in the JsonListener interface and prints to the serial console when they are called.

+## Credits

+First of all I'd like to thank Salsify for making their PHP parser available to the public.
+You find their repository here: https://github.com/salsify/jsonstreamingparser
+Then I'd like to thank my employer Netcetera (https://github.com/netceteragroup) to let us hackers go twice a year to the CodeCamp and work on software projects like this one.
+And last but not least I'd like to thank my wife that she led me spend three days away from the family hacking in the wonderful mountains of Berne.